Complete Guide to the Taxation of Rental Income in France

 We regularly receive enquiries from property owners and buyers wanting to learn about tax liability on holiday and long-term rentals; some are recent villas with a swimming pool, others wanting to plan for a chateau purchase with an SCI, a property near a ski resort in the Alps or for investing in off-plan properties.

 Our UK-based French legal partners specialise in taxation, acquisition of rental property, succession, wealth tax and more.
-They have extensive knowledge of the tax and legal system in France, for more expert advice contact François Mouniélou or his colleague Romane Giet at RWK Goodman Lawyers in London.
+They have extensive knowledge of the tax and legal system in France, for more expert advice contact François Mouniélou at RWK Goodman Lawyers in London.

 By working with experts, it becomes easier to navigate through the intricate web of regulations and ensure that your investment in France is protected.